-Your profile has to create the kind of the first impression that makes people feel comfortable trusting you and answer for themselves, "Can I see myself working with this person?"
+Your profile has to create the first impression that makes people comfortable trusting you and answer for themselves, "Can I see myself working with this person?"

-Complete your profile as close to 100% as you can to establish your credibility and add to it as your accomplishments grow.
+Complete your profile as close to 100% as possible to establish your credibility and add to it as your accomplishments grow.